mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

 # Home Assistant Pstryk Integration

 This custom integration for Home Assistant allows you to monitor your energy usage and costs directly from Pstryk.
-It provides real-time data about your energy consumption and associated costs for different time periods.
+It provides real-time data about your energy consumption, associated costs for different time periods, and today's electricity prices.

 ## Features

 - Real-time energy usage monitoring
-- Automatic data updates every minute
+- Automatic data updates every 3 minutes
 - Multiple time period tracking:
   - Today's usage and cost
   - This week's usage and cost
   - This month's usage and cost
+- Today's electricity prices with hourly breakdown
-- Secure authentication with automatic token refresh
+- Secure authentication

 ## Installation

 ### Manual Installation

-1. Copy the `custom_components/energy_provider` directory to your Home Assistant's `custom_components` directory
+1. Copy the `custom_components/pstryk` directory to your Home Assistant's `custom_components` directory
 2. Restart Home Assistant
 3. Go to Configuration -> Integrations
 4. Click the "+ ADD INTEGRATION" button
-5. Search for "Energy Provider"
+5. Search for "Pstryk"
 6. Enter your email and password

 ### HACS Installation